albar965/littlenavmap-manual/src/en/MENUS.rst

 X-Plane directory if you would like to use the flight plan in the X-Plane GPS, the G1000 or the FMS.

-The proposed file name can be defined in the :ref:`multiexport-options` for formats ``X-Plane 11`` and ``X-Plane 12``.
-Note that the two entries use the same file format but a different folder.
+The proposed file name can be defined in the :ref:`multiexport-options` for formats ``X-Plane 11``.
+Note that the two export format entries for X-Plane 11 and 12 use the same file format but a different folder.

 .. _save-flight-plan-as-fgfp: